clehner/AutoRanker/README.md

 -----------

 * `autorank.reload`
-	allows a player to reload the configuration without restarting.
+	allows a player to reload the AutoRanker configuration.

 Configuration
 -------------